John Boswell Lecture Series

-The Boswell Lecture series was established by the William & Mary Department of History, Gay and Lesbian Alumni/ae Association (WMGALA), and members of the Boswell Family in 1997.
-Since then, it has brought scholars influenced by Boswell's life and work to speak at events open to both the College community and general public.
+The Boswell Lecture series was established by the William & Mary Department of History, the Gay and Lesbian Alumni/ae Association, and members of the Boswell Family in 1997.
+Since then, it has brought scholars influenced by Boswell's life and work to speak at events open to the campus community and the general public.